-Walmart was founded in the United States by Sam Walton.
-It has now grown to be the largest retailer in the world with over 11,200 stores across 27 countries.
-Walmart entered China in 1996 with its first location in Shenzhen.
-By adapting its’ business model to cultural differences and sourcing locally, Walmart China was able to avoid some of the pitfalls that foreign retailers are facing in China.
-With bold ambitions for the Chinese market in the coming years, how is Walmart planning to expend in China?
+Founded in the US by Sam Walton in 1962, Walmart has now grown to be the largest retailer in the world with over 10,500 stores across 24 countries.
+Walmart entered China in 1996 with its first location in Shenzhen as one of the earliest foreign companies that set foot in China.
+By adapting its’ business model to cultural differences and sourcing locally, Walmart China was able to avoid some of the pitfalls that foreign retailers are facing in China over the past few decades.

 - Supercenters mainly aim at saving consumers’ time and money.
 Walmart’s stated corporate mission is “Save people money, so they can live better”.
 Their business model allows them to sell commodities with low prices harmonized across all their shops nationwide.

 - Sam’s Club in China is a members-only warehouse.
 Walmart China has a similar business model as Costco in China, which provides low-cost, bulk products for both business and personal use.

 - Apart from traditional retail, Walmart has been partnering with JD.com since 2016, which allows customers to enjoy the convenience of e-commerce channels.
 In 2017, Walmart’s subsidiary Sam’s Club has also launched its first official flagship store on JD.com.
 As of 2022, Walmart is one of the fastest-growing retail supermarkets on JD Daojia, providing a one-hour delivery service through over 400 Walmart online supermarkets across China.